 Add 1 cup (250ml) water and the Tom Yum paste to the prawn heads, stir, bring to the boil, cook for 5 minutes, or until reduced slightly.

-Add 8 cups (2 litres) more water, bring to the boil, simmer for 20 minutes.
-Strain the soup into another pot, discard the shells and heads.
+Add 8 cups (2 litres) more water, the lemongrass and ginger, bring to the boil, simmer for 20 minutes.
+Strain the soup into another pot, discard the rest.

 Add the tamarind puree, turmeric, chilli and lime leaves to the prawn stock, bring to the boil, simmer for 2 minutes.
-Add the broccoli, cook for 2 minutes.
+Add the broccoli and mushrooms, cook for 2 minutes.
 Add the prawns, cook for 1 minute, or until pink.

 Stir in the fish sauce, lime juice and sugar.